 Time to leave today, knowing you’ve discovered many of the secrets of the gorge and had a brilliant stay.

-Taka time. my time.
+Taka time.
+My time.

 If you only have time for a four-night stay, we know you’ll be back again.
 In fact, even if you stay a week we know you’ll be back again with family & friends!

 Making the most of your time, you’re into it already and booked in for the day on our Wilderness Wander tour to discover the hidden secrets of the gorge, so meet your guide at 8am ready with water, snacks and a packed lunch.
 Heading out on your own?
 Do the ‘big 4’, a must do 14km walk that takes in some of the best sites.
-Either way, the promise of ice-cream and Bush bar at the end of the day spur you on, and if you don’t want to cook, join us for a yum two-course roast dinner and social night out.
+Either way, the promise of ice-cream and Bush bar at the end of the day spur you on, and if you don’t want to cook, join us for a yummy two-course roast dinner and social night out.

 You’re heading off today, knowing there’s still more to see and promise yourself to return.